-Your portfolio is marked during the interview day in a separate room to you, so you do not get any opportunity to sell yourself or to explain the contents.
-This also accounts for 50 out of 150 points of your total score, so it is worth spending time preparing it.
-To help you do well in the rest of the interview we’ve prepared our Ophthalmology ST1 Interview Question Bank
+Your evidence folder is likely to account for 50 out of 150 points of your total score, so it is worth spending time preparing it.
+To help you do well in the rest of the interview we’ve prepared our Ophthalmology ST1 Interview Question Bank.

 When organising your portfolio layout, structure it according to the guidelines published on the Severn website.
 Remember, interviewers will be going through hundreds of anonymous portfolios, so it is vital your folder is well organised.
 Here are some tips on the various portfolio sections:

 It is important to be strategic when opting for particular degrees or postgraduate exams.
 Having a BSc or MSc gets you a point each at interview, but they also give you opportunities to gain points elsewhere as the work you do during them generates presentations, publications, prizes and bursaries.
 Additionally, for postgraduate exams, there are some potentially easier points to be gained than others.
 For example, in 2017, passing FRCOpth Part 1 scored three points; whereas passing the full MRCP scored only two points.
 With this in mind, it is a better use of your time to do FRCOpth part 1 in your Foundation Year 2 than inefficiently spending time on passing all parts of the MRCP exam.

 As an undergraduate, ranking within the top 60% of the Duke Elder exam will give you 1 point; coming top 10% will give you 2 points.
 Bear in mind, obtaining an Honours Medical degree or 1st in your undergraduate degree counts as an award.
 Foundation schools offer awards to Foundation doctors for ‘teaching’ or ‘best audit of the year’ and these are just as valuable as prizes at international meetings or conferences.
 Other examples of merit can include bursaries or funding for research, grants or electives.